 - Pocket kings, or “cowboys,” are the second-best starting hand in poker.

-- Like pocket aces, having two kings significantly increases your chances of winning.
+- Like pocket aces, having two kings significantly increases your chances of winning, especially before the flop.

-- It’s important to play pocket kings assertively, as letting too many opponents see the flop can diminish your advantage.
+- When playing pocket kings, do so assertively, as letting too many opponents see the flop can diminish your advantage.

 Pocket Queens (QQ)

-- Pocket queens, also known as “ladies,” are another formidable starting hand.
+- Pocket queens, also known as “cowgirls” or “ladies,” comprise another formidable hand and are considered among the strongest starting poker hands in Texas Hold’em.

-- While slightly weaker than pocket aces and kings, having two queens still puts you in a favorable position.
+- While slightly weaker than pocket aces and kings, having two queens still puts you in a favorable position pre-flop.

 - Queens can be tricky to play as they are vulnerable to higher pocket pairs, but they can often dominate hands with lower cards.